kyleterry/tenyks/README.md

                 |___/
 ```

+Tenyks is a computer program designed to relay messages between connections to
+IRC networks and custom built services written in any number of languages.
-Tenyks is a service oriented IRC bot rewritten in Go.
-Service/core
+More detailed, Tenyks is a service oriented IRC bot rewritten in Go.
-communication is handled by Redis Pub/Sub via json payloads.
+Service/core communication is handled by Redis Pub/Sub via json payloads.

 The core acts like a relay between IRC channels and remote services.
 When a
 message comes in from IRC, that message is turned into a json data structure,